rbnhmll/vue-workshop/vueJS_workshop--notes.md

 ### Directives: `v-model`

-In order to search for repos on Github, we need to grab the query string, and pass it to the API call.
-Let's add the query as an empty string to our data `Object`.
+In order to search for repos on Github, we need to grab the user input value from the search field, and pass it into the API call.
+Let's add a placeholder for this query as an empty string to our `data` `Object`, and call it `q`.

 ```javascript
 data: {